qba73/key/README.md

 # key

-Go library and a CLI for KeyClock API
+`key` is a Go library and a CLI for KeyClock API.